-- 3. All students who fulfil the stated requirements will be admitted, unless there is a maximum number of students that can be enrolled and this maximum would be exceeded by the admission of additional students. - In order to facilitate that the core team can administer the education of each cohort admission to the Master's programme is subject to a minimum of 12 and maximum of 16 students. - 4.
+- All prospective students who fulfil the stated requirements will be admitted, unless there is a maximum number of students that can be enrolled and this maximum would be exceeded by the admission of additional students. - Admission to the Master's programme is subject to a minimum of 12 and a maximum of 16 students. - 4.
 If admission to the study programme is subject to an admission quota (see paragraph 2 under b), then admission regulations will be laid down stipulating the number of available places and the procedures for the allocation of proofs of admission. - The requirements for decentralized selection can be found on the websites of both Codarts and Fontys.